 - Insufficient sleep is associated with a number of chronic diseases and conditions – such as diabetes, cardiovascular disease, obesity, and depression.

-The Sturdy Memorial Hospital Emergency Care Center is equipped to handle some of the most serious situations life has to offer and treats close to 50,000 patients annually.
-Staffed by physicians and nurses who are career emergency professionals and/or have been extensively trained in treating emergencies, the ECC is open 24 hours a day.
+The Sturdy Memorial Hospital Emergency Department is equipped to handle some of the most serious situations life has to offer and treats close to 50,000 patients annually.
+Staffed by physicians and nurses who are career emergency professionals and/or have been extensively trained in treating emergencies, the ED is open 24 hours a day.